 Customer service can have good days and bad days.
 Some customers become too aggressive because of frustration however your support team should handle situations like these professionally.
 If a customer comes in too hot, reps should keep a cool head so as not to aggravate the situation.
 Being impolite is never acceptable for a customer service rep especially when a customer calls with regards to a complaint.
 It is the customer service rep’s responsibility to try and pacify the situation.

 Customers who feel that they have been wronged expect the customer service rep to offer some kind of solace for their trouble.
 A customer support rep should be able to show empathy and acknowledge the inconvenience.
-If it is indeed the product which is at fault, the rep should apologize and offer a solution.
-If the problem is caused by the customer and not the company’s, the rep should not blame the customer, rather, he should explain why there was a problem and assist the customer and still suggest a solution.
+If it is indeed the product that is at fault, the rep should apologize and offer a solution.
+If the problem is caused by the customer and not the company, the rep should not blame the customer, rather, he should explain why there was a problem and assist the customer, and still suggest a solution.

 If agents follow a script without any emotional engagement, the customer might feel as if there’s no admission of responsibility or genuine apology.